- AllCodex Portal (Web Frontend)

 - The user writes directly to Core via Portal proxy (when editing notes manually).

-- The user triggers AI jobs (like Brain Dump) via Portal.
+- The user triggers parsing jobs (like Brain Dump) via Portal.
 AllKnower computes the changes and writes them to Core via the secure Core ETAPI interface.

 - Core never makes outbound calls to AllKnower or the Portal.

-To make self-hosting painless, AllCodex includes a zero-login bootstrap chain:Core Startup
+To simplify self-hosting, AllCodex includes a zero-login bootstrap chain:1

 On startup, AllCodex Core reads the

-ALLCODEX_PASSWORD environment variable and auto-configures its administrator password.AllKnower Startup
+ALLCODEX_PASSWORD environment variable and configures its administrator password.2

 AllKnower checks if a default administrator exists.
-If not, it creates a default account and runs a loopback authentication call to AllCodex Core using the startup password.
-It then generates an ETAPI token and stores it as an encrypted
+If not, it creates a default account and records that user as the owner — the single principal authorized to call protected APIs.
+AllKnower then runs a loopback authentication call to AllCodex Core using the startup password, generates an ETAPI token, and stores it as an encrypted

 When a browser first visits the Portal, Next.js middleware detects that the

 allknower_token cookie is missing.
-It calls AllKnower’s internal /internal/auto-provision route using a shared portal secret, retrieves a session token for the bootstrapped default user, and sets it as an HTTP-only cookie in the user’s browser.
+The middleware calls AllKnower’s internal /internal/auto-provision route using a shared portal secret and retrieves a session token for the bootstrapped default user.
+It then sets that token as an HTTP-only cookie in the user’s browser./internal/auto-provision is only enabled when NODE_ENV is not production, so it cannot be used to mint sessions against a production deployment.Single-owner authorization model